weewx/weewx/docs_src/reference/weewx-options/stdarchive.md

 # [StdArchive]

-This section configures both of the archive services. `StdArchiveGenerator` makes archive records out of LOOP packets, `StdArchiveStore` puts them in a database, and they read the options below out of the same section.
+This section configures both of the archive services. `StdArchiveCreator` makes archive records out of LOOP packets, `StdArchiveStore` puts them in a database, and they read the options below out of the same section.